holepunchto/brittle/readme.md

 })
 ```

-You can call `teardown` multiple times in a test and every function passed will be called after a test ends
+If `teardown` is called multiple times in a test, every function passed will be called after the test ends

 ```js
 import test from 'brittle'